Transcribe.so vs PolarNotes AI: Lecture & Meeting Notes With Searchable Transcripts

 Will it generate notes I can paste into Notion or Obsidian?

 Yes.
-Auto chapters, topics, and summaries can be exported as markdown.
+Auto chapters, sections, and summaries can be exported as markdown.
 Citations stay clickable.

 Is it free?

 PolarNotes AI has free tiers.
-Transcribe.so uses pay-per-minute pricing.
+Transcribe.so uses flat unlimited pricing (premium models pay-as-you-go).
 For ongoing study or meeting workflows, the cost is usually small relative to the time saved scrubbing.

 Stop scrolling timelines.
 Upload a recording at transcribe.so, ask a question, and jump straight to the answer.